raystack/raccoon/docs/docs/clients/golang.md

 #### Creating a client

 Raccoon's API is exposed over 3 different protocols.
-Depending on which protocol you wish to utilise to publish events to Raccoon, you will need to intantiate a different client.
+Depending on which protocol you wish to utilise to publish events to Raccoon, you will need to instantiate a different client.

-Following is a table describing which package you should use for a given protocol.
+Following is a table describing which client package you should use for a given protocol.

 | Protocol | Package |
 | --- | --- |